 True commitments only come from dialog.
 The ideas of all parties in the conversation must be taken into account.
 An authoritarian leadership style excludes these criteria.
 In order to enter into a dialog, the coach must be able to take his athletes' point of view and be willing to listen to them.
-For their part, these processes of joint elaboration strengthen team-building. the coach must be able to take the athlete's point of view and be willing to listen to them.
-For take the athlete's point of view and be willing to listen to them.
+For their part, these processes of joint elaboration strengthen team-building, the coach must be able to take the athlete's point of view and be willing to listen to them.
 This is the only way to create binding commitments to which all participants will adhere.